mark-hennessy/flow-vs-typescript/README.md

 The following IntelliJ setup is recommended.
 It's possible to setup the project in other IDEs, but some IDEs may lack support for Java.

+### Project Import
+1. In IntelliJ, select "Open"
+2. Find and select the project directory

+### Plugin Installation
-### Plugins
+Preferences > Plugins

 Required plugins:
 * EditorConfig
 * tslint

 Optional plugins:
+* NodeJS
-* NodeJS, found in the "Install JetBrains plugin..." menu
+  * Click the "Install JetBrains plugin..." button and find it in the menu

 ### Java Setup
 Java setup is necessary because this project contains some Java 8 code for reference.